Welcome to PayPal!

 An “Error” means the following:

-- When money is either incorrectly taken from your PayPal account (including pending transactions and/or in preauthorized transfers) or incorrectly placed into your PayPal account, or when a transaction is incorrectly recorded in your PayPal account.
+- When money is either incorrectly taken from your PayPal account (including pending transactions and/or in preauthorized transfers) or incorrectly credited to you, or when a transaction is incorrectly recorded in your PayPal account.

-- You send a payment and the incorrect amount is debited from your PayPal account.
+- You send a payment and the incorrect amount is debited from your Balance Business account.

-- An incorrect amount is credited to your PayPal account.
+- An incorrect amount is credited to you.

 - A transaction is missing from or not properly identified in your PayPal account statement.